tensorflow/model-analysis/g3doc/get_started.md

 from google.protobuf import text_format

 eval_config = text_format.Parse("""
+  ## Model information
   model_specs {
     # This assumes a serving model with a "serving_default" signature.
     label_key: "label"
     example_weight_key: "weight"
   }
+  ## Post export metric information
-  metrics_spec {
+  metrics_specs {
-    # This adds AUC as a post training metric (i.e. this is only needed if the
+    # This adds AUC and as a post training metric.
+If the model has built in
-    # model did not already have AUC defined at training time).
-In this case the
-    # the assumption is that the model is a binary classification model.
+    # training metrics which also contains AUC, this metric will replace it.
     metrics { class_name: "AUC" }
     # ... other post training metrics ...

+    # Plots are also configured here...
+    metrics { class_name: "ConfusionMatrixPlot" }
   }
+  ## Slicing information
-  slicing_specs {}
+  slicing_specs {}  # overall slice
   slicing_specs {
     feature_keys: ["age"]
   }